aws-amplify/docs/docs/lib/predictions/fragments/js/sample.md

 function TextIdentification() {
   const [response, setResponse] = useState(
-    "You can add a photo by uploading direcly from the app " );
+    "You can add a photo by uploading directly from the app " );

   async function identifyFromFile() {
-    setResponse("identifiying text...");
+    setResponse("identifying text...");

     let permissionResult = await ImagePicker.requestCameraRollPermissionsAsync();